 Gas

-- The NT’s onshore conventional gas is produced from the Amadeus Basin, Dingo, Palm Valley and Mereenie gas fields, located in the Central Australia region.
+- The NT’s onshore conventional gas is sourced from the Amadeus Basin located in the Central Australia region.
+Production occurs at the Mereenie, Palm Valley and Dingo fields.

-- Current offshore NT gas production is located at the Blacktip gas field near the NT and Western Australia border, the Ichthys gas field, 220 km off the coast of Western Australia, and the Bayu‑Undan gas field in Timor Leste offshore waters.
+- Current offshore NT gas production is from the Blacktip gas field near the NT and Western Australia border and the Ichthys gas field 220 km off the coast of Western Australia.

 Manufacturing

-- Significant manufacturing industries in the Territory include ready-mixed concrete, fabricated metal products, helium, and transport equipment and repair.
+- Significant manufacturing industries in the Territory include food product manufacturing, fabricated

 Explanatory notes